 Designed as a support for Indigenous teens and youth, Mind Medicine is an early intervention program that supports mental wellness through teachings grounded in Acceptance and Commitment Therapy, mindfulness and Indigenous cultural practices.
 Facilitators integrate cultural knowledge, storytelling and community strengths throughout the sessions to create a space where young people feel seen, respected and supported.

-Mind Medicine is a free seven-week group based mental wellness program for Indigenous teens and young adults ages 13 to 30 who are experiencing mild to moderate anxiety or stress and is facilitated by Indigenous-serving oranizations.
+Mind Medicine is a free seven-week group based mental wellness program for Indigenous teens and young adults ages 13 to 30 who are experiencing mild to moderate anxiety or stress and is facilitated by Indigenous-serving organizations.

 Our youth support and development programs are offered in the regions listed below.
 Select a region below to learn more and receive next steps.